Dammy106/Dammy106/README.md

 - 👋 Hi, I’m Damilola
-- 👀 I’m interested in continuing to develop my analytical skills with Python, R, SQL
+- 👀 I’m interested in continuing to develop my analytical skills with Python, SQL
-- 🌱 I’m currently learning Python and Tableau!
+- 🌱 I’m currently learning Python!
 - 💞️ I’m looking to collaborate on performing bioinformatics statistical analyses
 - 📫 How to reach me: Reach me at LinkedIn at www.linkedin.com/in/damilola-oke-samuel-a8280125b and by email at: Damisamuel107@gmail.com
 - 😄 Pronouns: He/Him